Mojju, chef Thibault Sombardier's Franco-Korean restaurant

 Mojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitakeMojju - Bouillon crevettes miso shiitake

-To successfully blend Korean flavors and bistro savoir-faire, Chef Sombardier has placed a man he trusts in the kitchen, Chef Hosub Im.
+To successfully blend Korean flavors with bistro savoir-faire, Chef Sombardier has placed a man he trusts in the kitchen, Chef Hosub Im.
 The affable chef is happy to explain the dish of the day (the restaurant has a weekly lunch menu, €24 for the dish of the day with rice, banchan and broth), as well as the Taste of Mojju blind tasting menu (€65).

 Mojju - BanchanMojju - BanchanMojju - BanchanMojju - Banchan